 With the advent of the Internet, the DDC began the process of adapting its operation to an online environment.
 In 2003 it launched its website at www.nyddc.com.

 2011 saw the DDC become the first official diamond exchange to launch a first fully functional online diamond trading floor.
-In so doing, the DDC extended trading privileges to a new category of electronic members, who are able to do business daily even though they are not resident in the New York City area.

 Since its founding in 1931, the DDC has grown into the largest diamond trade organization in the United States and one of leading diamond exchanges in the world.
 And although none of the few pioneers who were among its founders are alive today, many of their descendants are still prominent in the trade and can be counted among the Club’s 2,000 members.
 They undoubtedly would have been proud at what has been achieved.